-NOTICE IS HEREBY GIVEN THAT AN ANNUAL GENERAL AND SPECIAL MEETING (the "Meeting") of holders of common shares ("Common Shares") of Parkit Enterprise Inc. (the "Corporation") will be held at the offices of DLA Piper (Canada) LLP, Suite 6000, 1 First Canadian Place, 100 King Street W, Toronto, Ontario, on Tuesday, May 28, 2024 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN THAT AN ANNUAL GENERAL AND SPECIAL MEETING (the "Meeting") of holders of common shares ("Common Shares") of Parkit Enterprise Inc. (the "Corporation") will be held at 100 Canadian Road, Toronto, Ontario, on Wednesday, May 21, 2025 at 2:00 p.m.
 (Toronto time) for the following purposes:

-- 1. to receive and consider the audited financial statements of the Corporation for the financial year ended December 31, 2023, and the report of the auditor thereon; - 2. to fix the number of directors of the Corporation to be elected at the Meeting at six (6); - 3. to elect the Board of Directors of the Corporation for the ensuing year; - 4. to appoint the auditor of the Corporation for the ensuing year and to authorize the Board of Directors to set the auditor's remuneration; - 5. to consider, and if thought fit, approve the ordinary resolution, as more particularly set forth in the accompanying Management Information Circular prepared for the purpose of the Meeting, relating to the re-approval of the stock option plan of the Corporation; and - 6. to transact such other business as may be properly brought before the meeting or any adjournment thereof.
+- 1. to receive and consider the audited financial statements of the Corporation for the financial year ended December 31, 2024, and the report of the auditor thereon; - 2. to fix the number of directors of the Corporation to be elected at the Meeting at six (6); - 3. to elect the Board of Directors of the Corporation for the ensuing year; - 4. to appoint the auditor of the Corporation for the ensuing year and to authorize the Board of Directors to set the auditor's remuneration; - 5. to consider, and if thought fit, approve the ordinary resolution, as more particularly set forth in the accompanying Management Information Circular prepared for the purpose of the Meeting, relating to the re-approval of the stock option plan of the Corporation; and - 6. to transact such other business as may be properly brought before the meeting or any adjournment thereof.

-DATED this 10th day of April, 2024.
+DATED this 7th day of April, 2025.